Online Gambling and

-The 3 best online casinos on the netThese are the most secure and best places for online gambling.
+The 3 best Online Gambling CasinosThese are the most secure and best places for Internet gambling.
 Because they are some of the most reputable we recommend these online casinos.

-In December 2011 the Department of Justice changed its long held positions on online gambling, stating that the federal Wire Act of 1961 only applied to sports betting.
-This was a major flip flop.
-Since as far back as the Clinton administration, the DOJ had asserted that all forms of Internet gambling, especially online poker, were illegal.
+On December 2011, the Department of Justice (DOJ) changed its long held position on online gambling stating that the federal Wire Act of 1961 only applied to sports betting.
+Since as far back as the Clinton administration, the DOJ had asserted that all forms of online gambling, especially Internet poker, were illegal.

-The American Bankers Association warned all banks in November 2009 that they would have to comply with the 2006 (UIGEA) law by June 1, 2010, and institute policies and procedures to block certain prohibited transactions.
-The purpose of the law was to restrict the use of payment systems for Americans who gambled online.
+The Unlawful Internet Gambling Enforcement Act (UIGEA) that was passed in 2006 to restirct the use of payment systems for Americans who gambled online, threw a wrench into the online gambling industry in 2010.
+The American Bankers Association had warned all banks in November 2009 that they would have to comply with the 2006 (UIGEA) law by June 1, 2010, and institute policies and procedures to block certain prohibited transactions.

-In response to the implementation of the Act of June 1 2010, some casinos came up with their own payment systems.
+In response to the implementation of the Act of June 1, 2010, some online casinos came up with their own payment systems.

-According to the American Gaming Association there are approximately 85 countries who have chosen to legalize Internet gambling.
-"As of June 30, 2010, one survey found 2,679 Internet gambling sites worldwide were owned by 665 companies."
+According to the American Gaming Association there are approximately 85 countries who have chosen to legalize online gambling.
+"As of June 30, 2010, one survey found 2,679 online gambling sites worldwide were owned by 665 companies."

-The American Gaming Association, which represents the commercial casino entertainment industry, has done its own flip flop on the issue.
-When Congress first began considering Internet gambling, the American Gaming Association was strongly opposed to it.
-This stance was taken in an effort to protect land based casinos in the United States.
-In 2003, Frank Fahrenkopf was quoted as saying that the association "maintains the view that the technology necessary to provide appropriate regulatory and law enforcement does not presently exist with regard to Internet gambling.
-Until those concerns can be adequately addressed, the AGA remains opposed to Internet gambling."
+The American Gaming Association (AGA), which represents the commercial casino entertainment industry, has also changed its stance on online gambling.
+When Congress first began considering online gambling, the AGA was strongly opposed to it.
+This position was taken in an effort to protect land based casinos in the United States.
+In 2003, Frank Fahrenkopf was quoted as saying that the association "maintains the view that the technology necessary to provide appropriate regulatory and law enforcement does not presently exist with regard to online gambling.
+Until those concerns can be adequately addressed, the AGA remains opposed to online gambling."